Mgrdich/algorithms_data_structures/stack/stack.md

 5. On pushing an element, we increase `pointer` and place the new element in the position pointed to `pointer`.
 6. On popping an element, we return the element pointed to by TOP and reduce its value.

+### Stack Time Complexity

+For the array-based implementation of a stack, the push and pop operations take constant time, i.e. `O(1)`.